Top 5 Medical Billing Errors to Avoid in 2026

 5. Delays in Claim Submission and Rejection Management

 Even well-prepared claims can lose momentum if not submitted promptly or followed up efficiently.
 Establish automated daily claim submission workflows and track rejections in real time.
 Address rejected claims immediately to avoid processing delays.
+A high-performing billing operation should target a First Pass Resolution Rate (FPRR) of 95% or higher.
+Consistent claim monitoring and rapid correction prevent revenue loss and ensure steady cash flow.

 Key Takeaway